thelanceprogramming/thelanceprogramming/README.md

 ### 🌌 May your love of learning be as boundless as the universe itself!

 Hi there!
-I'm **Lance Javate**, a passionate full-stack developer who loves crafting elegant and performant web experiences.
+I'm **Lance Javate**, a passionate full-stack developer who loves crafting web experiences.
-I specialize in modern web stacks — from backend logic to pixel-perfect UI design.
+I specialize in modern web stacks, including backend logic and UI design.

 ---